-On Episode 17 of The Sober Curator Podcast, contributors and Sober Jedi Masters Alysse Bryson and Tamar Routly dig deep with Tony Harte—a creative, a writer, a self-declared “Sober Not High Council”—about his thought-provoking series, “The Hero’s Journey of Recovering Addict.”
+On Episode 17 of the Sober Curator Podcast, contributors and Sober Jedi Masters Alysse Bryson and Tamar Routly dig deep with Tony Harte—a creative, a writer, a self-declared “Sober Not High Council”—about his thought-provoking series, “The Hero’s Journey of Recovering Addict.”
 With vivid Star Wars references, ancient myths, and a heartfelt look at the realities of staying sober, the episode transforms recovery into a modern-day epic quest.
 Let’s unpack their conversation and explore what it truly means to embark on the hero’s journey through sobriety.

 Tony Harte’s passion for Star Wars isn’t just geek chic; it’s rooted in Joseph Campbell’s famous work, The Hero with a Thousand Faces.
 As Tony describes, George Lucas drew inspiration from the Hero’s Journey archetype—a universal story structure found across 4,000 years of human storytelling.
 From Gilgamesh and Hercules to Luke Skywalker, the hero sets out from the ordinary world, battles internal and external demons, and returns transformed.